 The doctor will check for physical signs such as thin tooth enamel and enlargement of the salivary glands, as well as signs of depression.
 Laboratory tests may show chemical changes caused by bingeing and purging.
 Your doctor or a mental health practitioner will do a psychological exam and ask about your feelings and your eating habits.

 People with bulimia may need a combination of treatment including psychotherapy, family therapy, and medication.
 It is important for the person with bulimia to be actively involved in their treatment.
+Studies show cognitive behavioral therapy is remarkably effective in treating bulimia.

 Doctors often prescribe antidepressants for bulimia, usually those called selective serotonin reuptake inhibitors (SSRIs).
 They include: